t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 In many smart object networks, the smart objects are dispersed and have intermittent reachability either because of network outages or because they sleep during their operational phase to save energy.
 In such scenarios, direct discovery of resources hosted on the constrained server might not be possible.
 To overcome this barrier, the CoRE working group is specifying the concept of a Resource Directory (RD) {{ID-rd}}.
 The Resource Directory hosts descriptions of resources which are located on other nodes.
 These resource descriptions are specified as CoRE link format {{RFC6690}}.

 While CoAP defines a standard communication protocol, a format for representing sensor measurements and parameters over CoAP is required.
-The Sensor Measurement Lists (SenML) {{ID-senml}} is a specification that defines media types for simple sensor measurements and parameters.
+The Sensor Measurement Lists (SenML) {{RFC8428}} is a specification that defines media types for simple sensor measurements and parameters.
 It has a minimalistic design so that constrained devices with limited computational capabilities can easily encode their measurements and, at the same time, servers can efficiently collect large number of measurements.

 In many IoT deployments, the resource-constrained smart objects are connected to the Internet via a gateway that is directly reachable.
 For example, an IEEE 802.11 Access Point (AP) typically connects the client devices to the Internet over just one wireless hop.
 However, some deployments of smart object networks require routing between the smart objects themselves.
 The IETF has therefore defined the IPv6 Routing Protocol for Low-Power and Lossy Networks (RPL) {{RFC6550}}.
 RPL provides support for multipoint-to-point traffic from resource-constrained smart objects towards a more resourceful central control point, as well as point-to-multipoint traffic in the reverse direction.
 It also supports point-to-point traffic between the resource-constrained devices.
 A set of routing metrics and constraints for path calculation in RPL are also specified {{RFC6551}}.